Think you know all about your weight?

 5. People around you matter

-If you’re thinking about making changes about your weight, then you might want to look at the people around you.
+If you’re thinking about making changes about your weight, then you might want to look at

 A study reveals that if one spouse is obese, the chance of the other becoming obese almost doubles.
 Unhealthy habits are contagious.
 A partner’s lifestyle would definitely influence the lifestyle choices of the other.2 Now, don’t go blaming your significant other just yet.